 Superfoods have only recently become a trend, but they’ve been around for many years.
 Superfoods are named as such because they’re packed with higher than normal levels of various vitamins and minerals.
-They don’t often taste the greatest on their own, which is why we’ve come up with a list of superfoods you need to be including in your diet now, and how to enjoy them.
+They don’t often taste the greatest on their own, but can easily be incorporated into your daily meals to reap all the benefits.

 Spirulina is a type of blue-green algae and is usually available in either tablets or powder.
 It has a savoury, almost earthy taste and is extremely high in protein, beta-carotene and vitamin B12.
 Spirulina helps increase stamina, build lean muscle and is full of antioxidants.